Extreme Low Resolution Activity Recognition with Confident Spatial-Temporal Attention Transfer

 \subsection{Attention Transfer}

-We use two networks, teacher network (T-Net) and student network (S-Net), and adopt the teacher-student learning (TS Learning) to implement the training process.
-Besides, we propose a Spatial-Temporal Attention Transfer (STAT) loss to capture the gap in attention between the two networks.
+The teacher-student paradigm is used to implement the transferring process, where the teacher network (T-Net) is fed with HR data, and the student (S-Net) is fed with eLR data.
+We also present the loss function of spatial-temporal attention transfer to capture the gap in attention between two networks.